 Before the final battle, Arthur's knights are camped around a "Stonehenge" like formation on a hill.
 The rocks were fake and part of the set.
 According to John Boorman, some American tourists were driving by down below and saw the formation.
-Thinking they were real, the tourists hiked up the hill, and Boorman had to explain to them that they were not real but part of a movie set.
+Thinking they were real, the tourists hiked up the hill, and Boorman had to explain to them that they were not real, but part of a movie set.

-All of the armor used in the film was hand made out of aluminum, primarily by British armorer Terry English.
+All of the armor used in the film was hand made out of aluminium, primarily by British armorer Terry English.
 English custom-fit the suits of armor for the principal characters, but kept the overall style the same for members of different groups, especially prominent in the nearly "uniform" armor of the Knights of the Round Table.
 English can be seen in the film during the tourney scenes; he is the blacksmith who looks up at Arthur (Nigel Terry) when the future king is chasing a thief and stops to contemplate filching a sword from the armorers' tent.

 The original cut of the film was over three hours long.
 Among the many scenes that were lost - but was briefly glimpsed in the trailer - was a scene where Lancelot rescued Guenevere from a forest bandit.

 John Boorman had planned a film adaptation of the Merlin legend as early as 1969.
 United Artists rejected his concept, offering him The Lord of the Rings instead.
 When that fell through, he went back to this film.

 John Boorman had wanted to call this "Merlin", but CBS had a show called Mr. Merlin (1981), so they had exclusive usage of the "Merlin" name.
 It began shooting as "Knights", but Ridley Scott had registered "Knight" for a medieval epic, he was planning with Walter Hill, as his follow-up to Alien (1979).
 They were already shooting before they decided on "Excalibur".